-- 1. Navigate to the Object Lookup dialog box in OneStream.
-This dialog provides all the syntax needed to insert any type of content into an extensible document.
+- Navigate to the Object Lookup dialog box in OneStream.
+This dialog box provides all the syntax needed to insert any type of content into an extensible document.
 This icon can be found on the following pages under the Application tab:

 - Form Templates

 - Books

 - · Cube Views

 - Workspaces

 - Data Management

 Once in the dialog box, select Extensible Document Settings.
-Expand Insert Content Using Document Variables and expand Rich Text Document.
+Expand Insert Content Using Document Variables and then expand Rich Text Document.
 Select the line of syntax and click Copy to Clipboard to copy the string.

-- 3. In the Windows Application, under Tools, click Text Editor, begin with a blank or existing file in Text Editor. - 4.
-Click on the Insert Ribbon>Quick Parts> and select Field to insert your the string.
+- 3. In the Windows Application, under Tools, click Text Editor.
+Begin with a new or existing file in Text Editor. - To inset your string, go to Insert>Quick Parts> Field.

-5. A Doc Variable Name and Arguments dialog box appears, highlight the placeholder text and paste the copied syntax.
+5. A Doc Variable Name and Arguments dialog box appears.
+Highlight the placeholder text and paste the copied syntax.
 The string "{XF}{Application}{File} {Documents/Public/ExtensibleDocs/RTFFileName.rtf}" displays in the field.

-NOTE: See Extensible Document Settings for more examples on these different item types.
+See Extensible Document Settings for more examples on these different item types.